RAGE-toolkit/Artic-nf/README.md

 # Artic-nf
-The workflow is designed for ONT data analysis from scratch, handling raw files in fast5/pod5/fastq_pass formats to produce a consensus sequences from a given list of samples.
+The workflow is designed for ONT data analysis the workflow handles raw files in fastq, fast5, pod5, and live basecalled (fastq_pass) formats to produce a consensus sequences from a given list of samples.
 The basis of this workflow, including scripts and methodologies, is inspired by the resources available on [fieldbioinformatics](https://github.com/artic-network/fieldbioinformatics).
 However, we have tailored these elements specifically to support the analysis of Rabies virus data.